This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The first thing you notice on the drive into Kangaroo Valley are the signs warning you to watch for wombats.

 In Australia, this is a sign usually reserved for kangaroos, wallabies, and koalas, and in Far North Queensland, cassowaries.

 Before coming to the valley, I had never seen a wild wombat.
 Thanks to Kangaroo Valley I saw three.
 They were grazing in the paddocks like lazy cows on a lovely spring afternoon.

-It was a thrill for us to encounter them at the Bendeela Picnic Area, which is also a place for free camping.
+It was a thrill for us to see local wildlife and be this close to wildlife encounters at the Bendeela Picnic Areas, which is also a place for free camping.

-Oh and we managed to see the only kangaroo in Kangaroo Valley in the distant paddock.
+Oh and we managed to see the only roo in Kangaroo Valley in the distant paddock.
 (We’re still pondering why it’s Kangaroo Valley and not Wombat Valley).

 The focal point of the town is the sandstone Hampden Bridge spanning the Kangaroo River.